 dan stetson, san onofre community engagement panel

-Residents of Nye, the host county of Yucca Mountain, have offered mixed views on the project.
+Resident of Nye, the host county of Yucca Mountain, have expressed mixed views on the project

 Mike Cottingim, former Amargosa Valley town manager said he supports Yucca Mountain.
 He said the project would grow the population of the town and bring jobs to the area.